AoDev/bard-app/docs/bard-frontend-guide/frontend-03-2-structure-of-datalayer_mobx-react.md

 Like the _ProductStore_ has a list of _ProductModels_.

 > A model has only one responsibility.
 It represents one single "thing".
-> A store can be interacting with all kinds of smaller models.
+> A store can be interacting with all kinds of smaller models to implement a business use case.

 ---